flyingmachine/brave-clojure-web/content/concurrency.md

 These atoms are produced by some metaphysical *process*.
 (This might sound hand-wavey, but that's because metaphysics is hand-wavey.
 You'll see how Clojure implements this idea in a minute.)
-For example, the "Next Zombie State" process gets applied to the atom CZ1 to produce atom CZ2.
-The process then gets applied to the atom CZ2 to produce atom CZ3, and so on.
+For example, the "Cuddle Zombie" process gets applied to the atom F1 to produce atom F2.
+The process then gets applied to the atom F2 to produce atom F3, and so on.

 So, the zombie is not a thing in and of itself.
 It's a concept that we superimpose on a succession of related atoms.
 Identity is not inherent; it is an endowment.
 We humans choose to make this endowment because it's a handy way to *refer* to one succession of related atoms as opposed to some other succession of related atoms.
+"Fred" is a handy way to refer to "F1", "F2", "F3", and so on.
 From this viewpoint, there's no such thing as "mutable state".
 Instead, "state" means "the value of an identity at a point in time."